LinusFridlund/USB-DAC/README.md

 The software development will start when the hardware is finished and ordered.
 So far I have only played around a bit and gotten a rough idea of how it will be structured.

 ## Current status
-Currently the hardware is close to being ready for ordering version 1.0.
-The schematics are finished, all the components are placed and the routing is almost fully finished.
+Currently the hardware design is finished and the PCBs have arrived.
+Currently the boards are being assembled, then the software development begins!